msugar/anomaflow/README.md

 1. Open your Web browser and go to [http://localhost:3001/agents](http://localhost:3001/agents).
 Log in as admin user (with the username and password set in the `docker-compose.yml` file), then click on "Install Your First Agent".
 At the end, you should get a command you can copy and run on the Bindplane Collector VM.

-1. Back on GCP, ssh into the `bindplane-collector-1` GCE instance (VM)
+1. Back on GCP Console, ssh into the `bindplane-collector-1` GCE instance (VM)
    - To avoid `nf_conntrack` errors showing up in the Collector's logs later on:
       - Load the `nf_conntrack` module:
          ```bash